swluken/TouchTreeGrid/README.md

 Copyright (c) 2013 Steve Luken.
 This software is free to use (refer to associated MIT.LISCENSE) .

-**Don't forget to star this repository to be notified for frequent changes !!
+**Don't forget to STAR this repository in GITHUB to be notified for frequent changes !!